View hostels & bunkhouses by region

 You will find independent hostels and bunkhouses along the route.
-In the spirit of a true pilgrimage these offer companionship and comfort to weary walkers at a very reasonable prices.
+In the spirit of a true pilgrimage these offer companionship and comfort to weary walkers at very reasonable prices.

 St Cuthbert's Way